zhandawei/Incremental_Kriging_Assisted_Evolutionary_Algorithm/README.md

 # Incremental_Kriging_Assisted_Evolutionary_Algorithm
-This is the MATLAB implementation of the incremental Kriging-assisted evolutionary algorithm proposed in [1].
-It uses an incremental learning method to update the Kriging model when new samples become available.
+* This is the MATLAB implementation of the incremental Kriging-assisted evolutionary algorithm proposed in [1].
+* It uses an incremental learning method to update the Kriging model when new samples become available.
 Therefore, the surrogate modelling process is significantly faster than the traditional learning method.
+* I referred some MATLAB code in [2] when coding the incremental Kriging model.